kstenerud/concise-encoding/ce-structure.md

 ### String-like Arrays

+String-like arrays are arrays of UTF-8 encoded bytes.
+String-like arrays must always resolve to complete, valid UTF-8 sequences when fully decoded (in CTE documents, such validation must occur after decoding all escape sequences).
+All invalid characters must be replaced with the Unicode replacement character (U+FFFD) as a security measure (they must NOT be truncated).
+Invalid character replacement must be done BEFORE other validation such as [duplicate checking in containers](#container-properties).

+#### NUL

+The NUL character (U+0000) must be supported if the type allows it, but because NUL can be a troublesome character on many platforms, its use in documents is discouraged.

+Decoders must provide the option to automatically replace NUL with the Unicode replacement character (U+FFFD) as a security measure for environments that never use NUL.
+This option must default to enabled, because that's the most common and safest setting.
+NUL replacement must be done BEFORE other validation such as [duplicate checking in containers](#container-properties).

 #### String

-An array of UTF-8 encoded bytes.
-The NUL character (u+0000) must be supported, but because NUL can be a troublesome character on many platforms, its use in documents is discouraged.

-Strings must always resolve to complete, valid UTF-8 sequences when fully decoded (in CTE documents, such validation must occur after decoding all escape sequences).
+A basic UTF-8 string.
+There are no additional requirements or restrictions beyond those of string-like arrays.

 ##### Line Endings